 QA Practical Recommendations

-- When selecting a clinical outcome, remember to choose a sleep disorder that is of interest to the facility.
+- When selecting a clinical outcome, remember to choose a sleep disorder that is specific to the facility.

-- Determine what processes you may already have in place that can provide you data to evaluate if the outcome has been achieved.
+- Determine what processes you may already have in place to evaluate if the outcome has been achieved.

 - Implement realistic tools that will enable patients to give you data quickly.